Mercateo/rust-for-node-developers/package-manager/README.md

 $ cargo package
 ```

 Much like npm Cargo ignores all your directories and files in your `.gitignore`, too.
 That is fine.
 We don't need to ignore more files (or less) in this case.
+(If you _do_ need to change that, you can modify your `Cargo.toml` [as explained in the documentation](https://doc.rust-lang.org/cargo/reference/manifest.html#the-exclude-and-include-fields-optional).)

 Now we only need to publish the crate like this:

 ```bash
 $ cargo publish